blprickett/Reduplication-Simulations/README.md

 # Reduplication Experiment Simulations

 The script "marcus_simulations.py" is made to simulate the experiments from Marcus et al. (1999) with a Sequence-to-Sequence neural network (Sutskever et al. 2014).
 The script doesn't take any input files, but it does create output files in the directory in which it's run.
-For more on this software and the theoretical questions that motivated it, see §4 of [this paper](https://works.bepress.com/joe_pater/38/).
+For more on this software and the theoretical questions that motivated it, see §4 of [this manuscript](https://works.bepress.com/joe_pater/38/).

+The script "generalization_scope_tests.py" is made to more carefully test how the model generalizes after learning a reduplicative pattern.
+To do this, Berent's (2013) *scopes of generalization* are used: novel syllables (or words), novel segments, and novel feature values.
+The script doesn't take any input files, but it does create output files in the directory in which it's run.
+For more on this software and the theoretical questions that motivated it, see §5 of [this manuscript](https://works.bepress.com/joe_pater/38/).

 ## Dependencies